Saint Joseph's University: The Hawk Mascot

 Saint Joseph's Mascot, 'The Hawk', has been flapping its wings for over 50 years.
 Jim Brennan originated the idea for a hawk as mascot during the 1954–1955 season.
 Brennan, a former Marine and SJU cheerleader, at first wanted to secure an actual hawk, but later switched to the costume idea.
 The student government raised the $120 needed to buy the initial costume, which Brennan donned for three years.
 He made his debut as the Hawk on January 4, 1956, at a 69–56 win over La Salle University at the Palestra.

-A photo of 'The Hawk', Saint Joseph's University's mascot.

 The Hawk is best known for staying in constant motion by flapping its wings throughout every basketball game, and for representing the Saint Joseph's motto, "The Hawk Will Never Die".
 It is also recognized by its "flying" in figure eights around the court during timeouts.